learnification/pl-scripts/PL/example2/question_bank.md

 ###
 id: 8
 type: Drop Down
-title: HTML attribute for hyperlink
+title: HTML attribute for hyperlinks
 topic: HTML Attributes
 question: The___attribute is used to specify the URL of the page that the link goes to.
 A: src